pangeo-data/climpred/docs/source/api.rst

 HindcastEnsemble
 ~~~~~~~~~~~~~~~~

-A :py:class:`~climpred.classes.HindcastEnsemble` is a prediction ensemble that is
+A :py:class:`.HindcastEnsemble` is a prediction ensemble that is
 initialized off of some form of observations (an assimilation, reanalysis, etc.).
 Thus,
 it is anticipated that forecasts are verified against observation-like products.
 Read
 more about the terminology `here <terminology.html>`_.